INFINITYX00/AirBnB-mobile/README.md

 # AirBnB-mobile
-A copy of the AirBnB mobile site
+Airbnb mobile site home page
+I have created the home page of the Airbnb website that you would see in mobile view using HTML and CSS.